opflucker/NetCoreManualDI/README.md

 }
 ```

-This class exposes three DI factories: `ForCoursesService`, `ForStudentsService` and `ForSchoolService`.
+This class defines three DI factories: `ForCoursesService`, `ForStudentsService` and `ForSchoolService`.
 Each one knows how to create an internal implemented interface.
 When any dependency can not be resolved at this level, a DI factory takes the form of a PFA, this is, a lambda expression that reduces the original function arity completing known parameters and exposing missed ones.
 This technique is composable, so a DI factory can be defined using others DI factories, as in `ForSchoolService`.

 [ApplicationDomain](src/ApplicationDomain) project implements three interfaces.
 Implementations of [ICoursesService](src/ApplicationDomain/ICoursesService.cs) and [IStudentsService](src/ApplicationDomain/IStudentsService.cs) depends on [ISchoolContext](src/ApplicationDomain.Repositories/ISchoolContext.cs).
 This resource is created externally, so these implementations are not in charge of releasing it.